Penningtons Manches Cooper LLP

 • state they use cookies;

-• request consent to use cookies (unless the cookies are strictly necessary) and such consent must be to the UK GDPR standard ((including that the consent is a positive action from the individual, freely given, specific and informed and capable of verification).
+• obtain consent to set cookies on a user’s device (unless the cookies are strictly necessary) and such consent must be to the UK GDPR standard ((including that the consent is a positive action from the individual, freely given, specific and informed and capable of verification).

-The website script should not collect cookies until explicit consent has been obtained.
-In order for the consent to be valid the various purposes of the cookies must be broken down and the user given the ability to check/uncheck the cookies to indicate their preference.
-Only cookies that are strictly necessary for provision of the service (such as session cookies to set the individual’s language) may be pre-checked.
-The website must also allow the consent to be altered by the user at any time.
+The website should not set any cookies until user consent has been obtained.
+In order for the consent to be valid the various purposes of the cookies must be broken down (for example whether cookies are analytics cookies or advertising cookies) and the user given the ability to choose whether to agree or reject to the use of cookies.
+Only cookies that are strictly necessary for provision of the service (such as a cookie to remember the goods a user wishes to purchase when they add goods to their basket or go to checkout) may be pre-enabled.
+Organisations must make it as easy to reject non-essential cookies as it is to accept them.
+Information provided to the user about cookies should be clear and comprehensive.
+The website must also allow the consent to be withdrawn by the user at any time and information should be provided to the user on how cookies that have already been set can be removed.

 Organisations are required to prepare a cookie policy outlining what cookies the website collects and if any cookies are strictly necessary for it to operate.
-The ICO has recommended that all organisations undertake a ‘cookie audit’ to understand better the cookies their websites use and the reasons why.
-Following such audits, organisations should review their practices and policies in line with the ICO guidance.
+The IC recommends that all organisations undertake a 'cookie audit' to understand better the cookies their websites use and the reasons why.
+Following such audits, organisations should review their practices and policies in line with the IC guidance.

 What are the consequences of non compliance with data protections laws (including marketing laws)?

-The ICO has the power to issue a monetary penalty for an infringement of the provisions of Part 3 of the DPA 2018 – Law Enforcement Processing.
+The IC has the power to issue a monetary penalty for infringements of provisions of the UK GDPR and for infringements of certain provisions of the DPA 2018.

 The higher maximum amount is £17.5 million or 4% of the total annual worldwide turnover in the preceding financial year, whichever is higher.

-In practice, the higher maximum amount can apply to any failure to comply with any of the data protection principles, any rights an individual may have under Part 3 or in relation to any transfers of data to third countries.
+In practice, the higher maximum amount can apply to any failure to comply with any of the data protection principles, any rights a data subject may have or in relation to any transfers of data to third countries.

 If there is an infringement of other provisions, such as administrative requirements of the legislation, the standard maximum amount will apply, which is £8.7 million or 2% of the total annual worldwide turnover in the preceding financial year, whichever is higher.